gallickgunner/ImGui-Addons/README.md

 Thanks to [@Sandy](https://github.com/bwrsandman), the code was tested on linux and runs fine except except that double clicks don't work all the time.
 This might be due to problems in ImGui itself or a problem on a specific computer only.
 So if anybody else encounters any issues do tell me.

 ### Usage
-Copy all the necessary ImGui files in a folder named `imgui` and include it's path in your IDE.
-These files must be accessible as `imgui.h` and so on without specifying the subdirectory they are in.
-Also include the path to `Dirent` folder so `dirent.h` is accessible as `dirent.h`.
+Make sure all the imgui files are accessible as `imgui.h` and so on without specifying the folder they are in.
+You must mention the path to the folder they are in, in your IDE.
+Also make sure `dirent.h` is accessible as `Dirent/dirent.h`.
 If you don't like these include paths, you can change how `ImGuiFileBrowser.h` and the corresponding cpp file accesses these yourself.
 Now include `ImGuiFileBrowser.h` and use it like this..
 ```
 ..
 imgui_addons::ImGuiFileBrowser file_dialog; // As a class member or globally